sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

 Let's look at some tests we wrote back in the Test Driven Development unit.

 First, let's look at our `Library class`.
-I only include method signatures of relavant methods for the sake of space.
+I only include method signatures of relevant methods for the sake of space.

 ```java